mdavidson9/docs.balsamiq.com/content/jira/server/wireframes/intro.md

 * * *

-* * *

 ## Adding a New Project to a JIRA Issue

-To add a new Balsamiq Wireframes project to a particular JIRA issue you simply click on the "Add Balsamiq Wireframes" link.
+To add a new Balsamiq Wireframes project to a particular JIRA issue, you simply need to click on the "Add Balsamiq Wireframes" menu option.

 ![](//media.balsamiq.com/img/support/docs/jira/wireframes/user-guide-2.png)

-The link will launch the Balsamiq Wireframes editor to allow you to create your wireframes (or import existing ones).
+This will launch the Balsamiq Wireframes editor to allow you to create your wireframes (or import existing ones).
 This will also create a new Balsamiq Project file (.bmpr file extension) attached to your JIRA issue containing all the resources that belong to a project (wireframes, symbols, images, icons).

-If you do not see the link, please check with your JIRA Server administrator that the Balsamiq Wireframes for JIRA Server add-on is installed and that you have editing permission on the current issue.
+If you do not see the menu option, please check with your JIRA Server administrator that the Balsamiq Wireframes for JIRA Server add-on is installed and that you have editing permission on the current issue.

 * * *